Effective date: July 1, 1999 – revised January 2018

 Only the "Contracting Officers" designated herein may waive (up to the limit of their delegated authority) bid requirements, public notice requirements, bond requirements, insurance requirements, or additional approval requirements.
 All such waivers must be justified in written documentation that shall be subject to annual audit requirements.

-Only the President or Vice President for Administration and Finance may authorize "emergency" procurements.
+Only the President or Chief Financial Officer and Associate Vice President for Finance and Business Services may authorize "emergency" procurements.
 All "emergencies" must be justified in written documentation that shall be subject to annual audit requirements.

 Additional Internal Approvals: All purchases that normally require additional approvals (aka "technical standards approval" under the Purchasing Guidelines) shall continue requiring such approvals, regardless of dollar value.
 Examples include, but are not limited to: